 I hope I was able to convince you of the uniqueness of the Turkish Riviera, as it certainly impressed me this time!
-If so, make sure to check these hotels and restaurants to optimize your stay😊
+If so, make sure to check these hotels and restaurants or the best Turkey trip offers to optimize your stay😊

 There's also plenty to see and do here, especially if you're staying for 1 or 2 weeks!